Names of Easter: From Greek Pascha

 Latin adopted the Greek term for the feast, and in most European languages, notable exceptions being English, German and the Slavic languages, the feast is today called Pascha or words derived from it.
 However, in Polish the basic term is Wielkanoc (literally a compound word 'Greatnight'), while Pascha is unusual form.
 The very day is also called Wielka Niedziela, i.e. 'the Great Sunday'.

 In Old English the form Pascan was used by Byrhtferth (c.
 970 – c.
 1020) and the form Pasches in the Anglo-Saxon Chronicle entry for 1122.
 Although now limited to specialized uses, the terms the Pasch or Pascha are sometimes used in Modern English.
-Pace, a dialect form of Pasch, is found in Scottish English and in the English of northeastern England, and used especially in combination with the word "egg", as in "Pace Egg play.
+Pace, a dialect form of Pasch, is found in Scottish English and in the dialect of northeastern England, and used especially in combination with the word "egg", as in "Pace Egg play.

 In nearly all Romance languages, the name of the Easter festival is derived from the Latin Pascha.
 In Spanish, Easter is Pascua, in Italian and Catalan Pasqua, in Portuguese Páscoa and in Romanian Paşti.
 In French, the name of Easter is Pâques and also derives from the Latin word but the s following the a has been lost and the two letters have been transformed into an â with a circumflex accent by elision.
 In Romanian, the only Romance language of an Eastern church, the word Înviere (resurrection, cf. Greek Ἀνάστασις, /el/) is also used.

 Albanian, although not a Romance language, borrows the Latin Pascha as Pashka.
 The holiday is frequently referred to in the plural, Pashkët.
 Similarly, Filipino adopted the Spanish term into Pasko (i.e., Pasko ng Pagkabuhay, "Pascha of the Resurrection").
 The term, however, is more often used for Christmas.